-The individual that is credited most with the creation of the first
+The individual mostlry credited with the creation of the first

 commercially successful typewriter is inventor Christopher Latham Sholes.
 Sholes's interest in the writing machine was sparked when good friend Carlos Glidden showed him an article about John Pratt's Pterotype - an early typewriter predecessor.
 The two men and Samuel Willard Soule, a work partner of Sholes's, began their collaboration in 1866.
-By 1867 a crude model was completed in Milwaukee, Wisconsim at Kleinstuber's Machine Shop.
+By 1867 a crude model was completed in Milwaukee, Wisconsin at Kleinsteuber's Machine Shop.

 While constantly improving on the original design, Sholes and Densmore were looking for a major investor but investors weren't ready for a mechanical writing machine just yet.
 The general consensus was that typewritten letters were too impersonal and the overall benefits were minimal.
 Sholes sold his shares to Densmore in 1872.

 After consulting with a manufacturer/salesman by the name of George Washington Yost, James Densmore met with the Remington Company.
 Remington was looking for additional revenue streams to complement their gun and sewing machine businesses.
 Remington was confident enough in the product to sign a contract for 1,000 typewriters in March of 1873.

 Early Sholes & Glidden typewriters resembled sewing machines complete with a foot operated treadle that returned the carriage and a stand not unlike that of a sewing machine.
 This was because Remington made the early typewriters in their sewing machine factory utilizing sewing machine materials, labor and

 management.
 On later models, a hand crank replaced the foot peddle (like the typewriter pictured here).
 Even later models still were fitted with a carriage return lever instead of the hand crank.
 They also did not have the elaborate decorations.